furkannurovic/LoLCT/README.md

-# Leagee of Legends Champ Tracker
+# League of Legends Champ Tracker

 A local-first League of Legends match tracker.
 It pulls your match history straight from the **official Riot Games API**, grades every game against the nine other players who were actually